 GOSSELIN, LÉON (baptized Antoine-Léon), lawyer, journalist, newspaper proprietor, and office holder; b.
 24 Dec.
 1801 in L’Assomption, Lower Canada, son of Joseph Gosselin, a miller, and Thérèse Viger; m.
-Mary Graddon, and they had at least two children; d.
-1 June 1842 in Montreal.
+21 Aug.
+1830 Mary Graddon at Quebec, and they had at least two children; d.
+1 June 1842 at Montreal.

 Through his mother Léon Gosselin was related to the powerful network of Viger, Papineau, and Cherrier families.
 He was the nephew of Louis-Michel Viger* and Joseph Papineau, and the cousin of Louis-Joseph Papineau* and Denis-Benjamin Viger*.
 Having studied at the Petit Séminaire de Montréal from 1811 to 1819, he chose to go into law.
 He was called to the bar on 6 Dec.
 1828, but it is not known if he practised at this time.
 In 1830 he was one of the group gathered around Ludger Duvernay*, the proprietor of La Minerve.
 He was probably already involved in editorial work for the paper, a task in which he is thought to have replaced Augustin-Norbert Morin*, who from 1830 was burdened with responsibilities as a member of the House of Assembly.